KojoBailey/cli-calculator-ocaml/README.md

 # Command-Line Calculator - OCaml
-This is a very simple command-line calculator that evaluates expressions, programmed in OCaml.
+This is a command-line calculator that evaluates mathematical expressions, programmed in OCaml.

 ## Usage
 ```